 John Doan recently found this great photo of “The Oregon Loggers,” featuring a Coulter guitar played by group member “Bullcook” (now there’s a stage name!).

-John shared his experience “real time” on our Forum here, and completed the project recently.
+John shared his experience “real-time” on our old Forum, and completed the project recently.
 Here is the final result:

 No, he chose not to address the finish…

 “The Coulter is 42” long, with a 17” lower bout and a body thickness of 4”.
 The scale of the neck is 24.75”.
 This compares pretty well to my Gibson (45” x 19” x 3.5”, same neck scale).
 The big difference is weight!
 The Coulter weighs a scant 7 lbs, as opposed to 12 lbs. for the Gibson!”
 John also describes it as “loud!”

 John Riley also contacted a great-granddaughter of Coulter, Jane Sanford Harrison, who wrote, “My great-grandfather was quite a character, by all reports (he died a year after I was born) – extremely opinionated, and apparently very individual in the way he built instruments.”
 Because of John’s queries, she went digging in the family archives and found this remarkable Coulter heirloom – an original brochure!
 Thanks to Jane for kindly sharing this important document with us.

 The most interesting historical finding in the undated 8-page catalog may well be Coulter’s own introduction to the whys and wherefores of his unusual construction techniques.
 He is not lacking in self-confidence!
 Next, we see all of his “standard” models, including the harp guitar – this one a dark-ish top with a 6-string neck and 6 sub-basses.
 Here is the complete line-up of illustrated instruments:

 Note the perfectly circular shape of his mandolins and Style B guitar and the opposing off-center soundholes at the soundboard’s top.
 These represent some of his key “improvements.”